yikang4570/DLC_FILTER_PIPELINE/README.md

 ***
 ### Tutorial

 A simple Jupyter notebook interface is provided for easily running this pipeline.

-The first cell initiates pose estimation and footstrike detection.
+The first cell performs pose estimation and footstrike detection.
 Press play, and simply multi-select avi files to run this automatically (roughly 2.5 minutes per video).
-The for loop at the bottom of the cell showcases the object-oriented behavior of manager.
-The outputs of this cell include a variety of plots of pre- and post-filtered limb tracking (general pose estimation and footstep detection), labeled videos, and most importantly the DATA.mat files which consist of one row per footstep used for gait parameter calculation
+The outputs of this cell include a variety of plots of pre- and post-filtered limb tracking (general pose estimation and footstep detection), labeled videos, and most importantly the DATA.mat files which consist of one row per footstep used for gait parameter calculation.

-The second cell in the Jupyter notebook provides 3 functions:
-1. Manually exclude faulty trials with a practical GUI (keyboard shortcuts enabled, Y for keep, N for exclude)
-2. Extract scale information from the calibration video (pixels/m)
-3. Calculate gait parameters and adjust spatial values for scale, create a master sheet for the batch
+The second cell provides trial exclusion, pixel scaling, and gait parameter calculation.
+Press play, and you will be prompted to select an outer default folder (GAIT, see structure below), then select a batch (eg. GAIT/20250827analyzed below), then press cancel.
+You will be taken to a GUI where you can keep or reject trials (keyboard shortcuts Y and N), these are written to a file that is read in the next step.
+After the trial exclusion GUI, select a bottom calibration file (scale bar within the bottom view), and click two points 15 inches apart.
+After this, gait parameters will automatically be calculated for the whole folder from the failure_logger as individual excel files and in a MASTER file.

 <em>
 NOTE (Folder Structure): Proper functioning of this package relies on a pretty strict folder structure.
 While some